Let's look at quantification, and how it can be used to find repeating characters.

 Another often-used quantifier is the +

 character.
-It means that the character, the group, or the character class preceding it must be repeated at least once.
-This is what happens.
-The word color
+It indicates that we must find the preceding character, group, or class of characters at least once.
+It is what happens.
+Here, the word color is no longer matched:

 /colou+r